 Before you create a new email, ask yourself if you really need to do so.
 Think about whether you really need to copy in others.
 Reflect on how you could make your email more to the point, clear and concise.
 When it comes to email, less is often more!

 Emails are not expected to go away soon.
-In fact, the number of emails are forecasted to rise 10% on year.
+In fact, the number of emails is forecasted to rise 10% on the year.
 Introducing some tweaks to your email habits could lead to gaining up to a couple of hours daily.
 You can be in control of your email box as opposed to letting it control your well-being.